johnjoeann4/notes/README.md

 # 2024-03-11
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, this translates to aiming for clean, readable code that's easy to understand and maintain.
 Strive to write concise, well-structured programs that solve problems efficiently, as complexity often breeds bugs and hinders future enhancements.
 Always remember that you're writing code not just for machines to execute, but also for humans to read, review, and build upon."

+# 2024-03-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, based on measured performance data."

+This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and harder-to-maintain software.
+It's more efficient to write clear and straightforward code initially, then fine-tune for performance where actual bottlenecks are identified through profiling and testing.